Certificado Empadronamiento (register in your town)

 • Holder of a long-term residence permit

-If you find yourself in another situation, you will have to renew your empadronamiento every 2 years.
+If you find yourself in a different scenario, you will need to update your empadronamiento every two years.

 Change of address

-In the event that you change your main residence, you must request in writing your registration on the padron of your new municipality.
-This will then inform your old municipality to remove you from their register.
+If you move to a new home, make sure to submit a written request to register on the padron of your new municipality.
+This will prompt your previous municipality to update their records and remove you from their register.

 • * See the page with general terms.